PhilipBeckwith/Discord-Bots/README.md

 ## MemeNarc
-Removes Memes that weren't put in a meme chat,
+Removes Memes that weren't put in a meme chat.

+## Budgett
+Named after the "it's Wednsesday my dude" frog.

+This bot
++ loggs in on Wednesday
++ posts "It's Wednesday My Dudes." in the morning
++ posts a wednesday video in the afternoon
++ Loggs out before thursday

+#### Work to be added
+Add an array of new vidos for the bot to post or give the bot a way to find videos itself.